homel-dev/eos/docs/05_engineering_trajectory_intelligence.md

 ## 11. Governance Constraints

 - Trajectory data is governed engineering data, subject to retention and access policy.
-- Trajectory data is not automatically training data (Document 03 §13.4).
+- Trajectory data is not automatically training data (Document 03 §13, invariant 4).
 - Provenance is mandatory for every trajectory artifact.
 - Optimization derived from trajectory data MUST be reversible.